nixe64/Home-Assistant-Blueprint/docs/contributing/CodeOfConduct.en.md

 #### Community Events

- All Mozilla events will have designated a specific safety guideline with emergency and anti-abuse contacts at the event as well as online.
+ All community events will have designated a specific safety guideline with emergency and anti-abuse contacts at the event as well as online.
 These contacts will be posted prominently throughout the event, and in print and online materials.
 Event leaders are requested to speak at the event about the guidelines and to ask participants to review and agree to them when they sign up for the event.

 Reports will receive an email notice of receipt.
 Once an incident has been investigated and a decision has been communicated to the relevant parties, all have the opportunity to appeal this decision by sending an email to <coc-questions@nixe-home.de>.